Waffle-Liu/Waffle-Liu.github.io/_news/announcement_6.md

 inline: true
 ---

-Two papers (1 Main and 1 Finding) got accepted to ACL 2024!
-Congrats to all co-authors!
+Our paper "**Discursive Socratic Questioning: Evaluating the Faithfulness of Language Models’ Understanding of Discourse Relations**" and "**Benchmarking Large Language Models on Communicative Medical Coaching: a Novel System and Dataset**" got accepted to [ACL 2024](https://2024.aclweb.org/) (one Main and one Finding)!
+Congrats to all co-authors! :smile: